TeliaSoneraNorge/divx-taas-keycloak-golang/README.md

       --keycloak-server string     Server to talk to. (default "https://staging.login.telia.io") --keycloak-user string       user who will access keycloak admin-cli (default "change")

-  The flags may be enterd in a config.json file in order not to clutter the interface:
+  The flags may be entered in a config.json file in order not to clutter the interface:
   {
       "keycloak-user" : "jupiter",
       "keycloak-password" : "god",